AudioCatApp/.github/STYLE_GUIDELINE.md

 - Place all attributes above the variable declaration (never inline).

 ### Layout
-- Use expression bodies for methods and propetries for simple expressions whenever possible.
+- Use expression bodies for methods and propetries with simple expressions whenever possible.
 However, do not use if for standart Unity methods.
 ```csharp
 // Bad.
 public int MyMethod()